iitis/QuantumWalk.jl/docs/src/type_hierarchy.md

 ```

 At the moment `QWEvolution` for pure walk evolution and `QWSearch` for quantum spatial search are implemented.
-All dynamics provides `execute` functionality, together with their its variation.
+All dynamics provides `execute` functionality, together with its variation.

 ## Documentation